tiefenauer/long-haul/_pages/dl_5_sequence_models.md

   ![Equalizing]({% link assets/img/articles/ml/dl_5/debiasing-equalize.png %})

 In the above steps we used gender bias as an example, but the same steps can be applied to eliminate other types of bias too.
+Word embedding will almost alway suffer from bias that is intrinsically contained in the corpora they wore learned from.

 ## Sequence-to-sequence models